In this article, we’ll be reviewing two Winix air purifier series that share a lot in common:

 As you can see, the only differences within this product line is the inclusion of a remote control and a washable filter.
 If you don’t care about a remote, the WAC5300 is the best investment because customer reviews reveal that the washable aspect of the filter does not extend its life by that much time.
 If you do want a remote, the WAC5500 is your best choice since the WAC6300 returned to the non-washable filter and doesn’t provide much advantage for the higher price.
-In fact, we recommend the WAC5500 in another article as the Best Air Purifier for Dust Removal and on our List of the Top Rated Air Purifiers.
+In fact, we recommend the WAC5500 in another article as the the Best Rated Air Purifier for Dust and on our List of the Top Rated Air Purifiers.

 Key Differences between FresHome Models: